iobroker-community-adapters/ioBroker.device-watcher/README.md

 ### **WORK IN PROGRESS**

 -   (ciddi89) Added: Support for LOQED Smart Lock
--   (ciddi89) Added: Option to add api key/token for Pushover
+-   (ciddi89) Added: Option to add user/group api key for Pushover
+-   (ciddi89) Added: Option to send notification if an instance was stopped
+-   (ciddi89) Added: Option to send shedule notifications with overview of stopped instances
+-   (ciddi89) Fixed: Issue if notifications was send of stopped instance but the option wasn't choosen

 ### 2.7.1 (2023-03-26)